 Walldürn was first mentioned in the year 794CE.
 Monks from the nearby monastery at Amorbach converted the local people.
 The name Dürn comes from the local lords and in 1291 Dürn was first mentioned as a city.
 Dürn later came into the possession of the Archbishop of Mainz.
-An alleged blood miracle occurred in Walldürn in 1330 which led to pilgrimages which continue to this day.
+An alleged blood miracle occurred in Walldürn in 1330 which led to pilgrimages which continue to this day and which for many years was one of the main sources of income for the town.
+The huge basilica today reminds the traveller of this event.
 In 1448 a town hall was built which is still in use and is one of the oldest town halls in Europe which has continually been in use.
 In 1486 the town was granted market rights.
 Following the collapse of the Holy Roman Empire during the Napoleonic Wars, Walldürn in 1803 was assigned to the Principality of Leiningen and 1807 to Baden.
 Riots occurred during the revolutionary period of 1848 – 1849 which were put down initially with troops being sent from the then state capital of Karlsruhe and later by Prussians who secured the rule of the Grand Duke.

 I stayed at the free motorhome aire next to the Goldschmidt plant which also boasts a pleasant restaurant Goldschmidt’s which specialises in steaks.
 From there, I cycled into town, a journey of some seven or eight minutes.
 There is also a motorhome aire near the basilica but without electricity and water.